 A spectacular parade

-The festival's main event is the Edo Tenka Matsuri, a parade of intricately designed floats that are pulled through the streets of Kawagoe's old town center.
+The Kawagoe Festival is influenced by the Edo Tenka Matsuri, and intricately designed floats that are pulled through the old streets of Kawagoe.

 Get a close-up of these impressive floats during the day, and walk alongside the musicians and festival-goers as they accompany the floats through the streets.